mallockey/Install-Office365Suite/README.md

 ## Additional Info
 By default, the script will create and download the ODT tool to "C:\Scripts\Office365Install" folder.
 You can change this with the **-OfficeInstallDownloadPath** parameter

+There are more XML settings that can be baked into the script that will come in future updates.